aaarendt/2017-05-15-CAS-NASA/_extras/about.md

 permalink: /about/
 ---

 _More detail to come.
-Bruce has a template already and will lead this effort.
-Anthony's team has started making maps of available data and we can at least post static maps, possibly a simple geoserver dynamic map._
+We will be posting a link to a map web server showing an overview of available data, as well as a table with metadata._

 ### Purpose: